fhoedemakers/pico-peanutGB/README.md

 Put your Game Boy (.gb) rom files on a FAT32 formatted SD card.
 You can organize the roms in directories.
 A menu is displayed on which you can select the rom to play.

 > [!NOTE]
 > The emulator runs well on the Raspberry Pi Pico 2, but is too slow on the original Raspberry Pi Pico or other RP2040 based boards.
+Only releases for Pico 2 (RP2350) are available.

 ## Work in progress